Proportional Dynamics in Exchange Economies: Introduction

 We use the KL divergence between equilibrium bids and the current bids as a Lyapunov function; this divergence was also used in \cite{Zhang11} when analyzing Fisher markets.
 The convergence of utilities is the easiest, and follows almost exactly the analysis for Fisher markets.
 Beyond utilities, the cycling of bids presents more difficulties.
 We characterize the limit cycles by considering the zero set of a certain set of equations.
 We argue that their structure is like that of the price ratios in the limit cycles described above.
 The convergence of allocation follows from showing that the KL divergence between the (equilibrium and current) bids can be decomposed into a positive linear combination of the KL divergence between the prices and the KL divergences between the allocations for each good.
 This also implies that the KL divergence between equilibrium prices and prices on a limit cycle must be an invariant.

 For the lazy version we show that adding a suitably weighted KL divergence between equlibrium prices and current budgets to the Lyapunov function does the trick.
-It collapses the limit cycles so that the limit set is now just the equilibria.
+This collapses the limit cycles so that the limit set becomes just the equilibria.
 This then gives us that the Lyapunov function must go to zero, which implies convergence of prices as well.